 where $\bar \kappa = c_4 / c_2^2$ is the excess of kurtosis\footnote{We use the bar over $\kappa$, to distinguish the kurtosis from the variance of the gamma process $\kappa$.}.
-We refer to the paper of \cite{YaPr06} for the derivation.
+We refer to \cite{YaPr06} for the derivation.
 This choice guarantees that the probabilities $p_i$ for $i=1...5$ are always positive and sum to one.
-We can use the formula (\ref{alphat}), together with (\ref{probabilities1}), to obtain the simpler form:
+We can replace the expression (\ref{alphat}) inside (\ref{probabilities1}), to obtain the simpler form:

-where $s = c_3 / \sqrt{c_2^3}$ is the skewness. \begin{Remark} The standard deviation of a L\'{e}vy process with finite moments follows the square root rule.
+where $s = c_3 / \sqrt{c_2^3}$ is the skewness. \begin{remark} The standard deviation of every L\'{e}vy process with finite moments follows the square root rule.
 This means that the term $\alpha(\Delta t)$ has to be proportional to the square root of $\Delta t$.
 In the binomial and trinomial models, the proportionality constant is explicit, while for the pentanomial method it is implicit in the formula (\ref{alphat}).
-Expanding the formula using the expression (\ref{VG_cumulants}) for the cumulants, it is possible to check that the square root rule is satisfied at first order in $\sqrt{\Delta t}$. \end{Remark}
+Expanding the formula using the expression (\ref{VG_cumulants}) for the cumulants, it is possible to check that the square root rule is satisfied at first order in $\sqrt{\Delta t}$. \end{remark}